-Typically, in December of each year, management presents the operating budget, ten-year capital improvement program and ten-year financial plan to the Board's Environmental Quality and Operations Services, DC Water Retail Water and Sewer Rates and Finance and Budget Committees for their review.
-The budget is proposed for the following fiscal year (e.g. beginning October 1, 2020).
+In December of each year, management presents the operating budget, ten-year capital improvement program and ten-year financial plan to the Board's Environmental Quality and Operations Services, DC Water Retail Water and Sewer Rates and Finance and Budget Committees for their review.
+The budget is proposed for the following fiscal year (e.g. beginning October 1, 2022).
 The Committees review the budget documents in December through February and submit budget recommendations to the full Board in March.
-Typically, decisions are finalized and Board action on the budget is taken between March and April.
+Decisions are finalized and Board action on the budget is taken between March and April.